ucsb-cs56-projects/cs56-games-pong/README.md

   ![](http://i.imgur.com/NAKKNhR.jpg)
   ![](http://i.imgur.com/jdCMrej.jpg)

 TODO: maybe add a few more tickets, most of the existing ones wouldn't take much time to implement.
 Other than that it builds and runs fine (David Coffill)

 project history(Newest remarks to oldest)
 ===============

+### Fall 2017 final remarks

+`F17 Andrew Polk, Victoria Sneddon, 2PM lab`

+* What the code does:
+  * allows users to choose which mode of the game "pong" they want to play and the colors of the ball and paddles
+* Features to be added:
+  * AI opponent
+  * Change y ball velocity when ball hits paddle
+* Bugs:
+  * issues with screen size for some of the modes
+  * ball can get stuck behind paddle and wall collisions
+  * pause text doesn't automatically show up always
+* Opportunities for Refactoring:
+  * code can still be better organized, neater
+* Advice:
+  * program for extensible
+  * think about the poor future students that will have to fix your code

 ### Winter 2016 final remarks